 On July 30, 2006, in the midst of a .277/.427/.434 season, he was pulled from the lineup as rumors spread that he had been traded to the New York Yankees.
 The rumors were true, as Abreu was involved in a six-player trade, saying "To play with those guys - Jeter, A-Rod and Giambi and those guys - it's going to make me feel good".
-While his power and average were down in 2006 (.297/.424/.462 combined with 15 homers and 41 doubles), he led the Major Leagues with 124 walks between his two teams.
+While his power and average were down in 2006 (.297/.424/.462 combined with 15 homers and 41 doubles), he led the bigs with 124 walks between the two circuits.
 He was the Yankees' regular right fielder for his entire tenure in pinstripes, from July 2006 until the end of the 2008 season.
 He was an excellent and consistent hitter during that period, hitting between .283 and .330 with an excellent OBP and decent power.
 He hit 20 homers in 2008 and topped 100 RBI in both 2007 and 2008, while hitting 39 and 40 doubles.
-Although his throwing arm remained feared, his mobility on defense diminished sensibly during that period.
-After the 2008 season, he became a free agent and the Yankees chose not to re-sign him in order to free up some money to go after other big name free agent prizes.
-When the dust settled, Abreu had signed with the Los Angeles Angels of Anaheim, where he was slated to replace some of the production of Mark Teixeira, who had himself just signed with the Yankees.
+Although his throwing arm remained feared, his mobility on defense diminished during that period.
+After the 2008 season, he became a free agent and the Yankees chose not to re-sign him in order to free up money to go after other big name free agent prizes.
+When the dust settled, Abreu signed with the Los Angeles Angels of Anaheim, where he was slated to replace some of the production of Mark Teixeira, who had himself just signed with the Yankees.